 The Insure Oklahoma program authorized under the waiver to provide premium assistance since 2005 has proven to be a successful means of covering individuals who are not otherwise eligible for Medicaid.
-The program has two avenues, an employer sponsored insurance option and a public program for those who do not have access to employer sponsored coverage.
+The program has two avenues, an employer-sponsored insurance option and a public program for those who do not have access to employer-sponsored coverage.
 Enrollment in the program was relatively flat until March 2020 (19,777 enrollment).
-Since then, the program has experienced a nearly 107% increase as eligibility is continual without closures unless the member dies, moves out of state, or requests the termination.
+Through June 30, 2021, the program experienced an increase of nearly 107% due to continual eligibility while under the PHE MOE requirements.

 With the approval of adult Medicaid expansion, OHCA submitted an 1115 waiver amendment and phase out plan to sunset the Insure Oklahoma Individual Plan (IP) program and to move members within the Employer Sponsored Insurance (ESI) plan with incomes at or below 133% FPL (plus any applicable income disregards) to Medicaid coverage provided under Title XIX.
 All phase-out activities were completed as of June 30, 2021.
+It is worth noting that although the agency received approval from CMS to sunset the IO IP program, the agency hasn't termed the program due to MOE requirements during the PHE.
+Upon the expiration of the PHE declaration, fully sunsetting the IO IP program will occur.